-6. Learn ikebana at the Japanese Cultural Center
+6. Learn ikebana at the Japanese Culture Center

 Ikebana is the Japanese art of flower arrangement, which emphasizes minimalism and a deep connection with nature.
 It is not simply about placing flowers in a vase; it is a highly disciplined art form that requires careful attention to balance, proportion, and harmony.
 You can attend an ikebana walk to see these arrangements on local restaurants and business storefront windows or take a full-fledged course to create your own works of art.

-Ikebana is just one of the arts showcased by the Japanese Cultural Center.
+Ikebana is just one of the arts showcased by the Japanese Culture Center, established in 1977.
 The center has a phenomenal lineup of in-person and virtual events that allow you to immerse yourself in Japanese culture.
 You can dip your feet on a short visit with short workshops that run for one and a half hours and teach you a unique Japanese skill.
 For example, you can learn to make delicate wagashi (Japanese sweets) or how to fold the perfect crane while you sip a drink at Konbini and Kanpai.

 There are also several longer courses like the Japanese tea ceremony, reiki, Sumi-e (Japanese ink painting), and Shodo (Japanese calligraphy) that run for multiple weeks.
 Many of these are virtual so you can continue to carry the love of Japanese culture with you even after you return home.